“I regard myself as a woman who has seen much of life.” – Belle Starr stated to The Fort Smith Elevator about one year prior to her death.

-In 1869 Belle, Reed and two other outlaws rode to the North Canadian river country, where they tortured an old Creek Indian until he told them where he had hidden $30,000 in gold.
+In 1869 Belle, Reed and two other outlaws rode to the North Canadian River country, where they tortured an old Creek Indian until he told them where he had hidden $30,000 in gold.
 With their share of the loot, Jim and Belle returned to Texas, where she played the role of “Bandit Queen” to the hilt.

-But, it wasn’t long before the outlaw life caught up with Reed and on August 1874, Reed was killed in a gunfight by a member of his own gang.
+But, it wasn’t long before the outlaw life caught up with Reed and in August 1874, Reed was killed in a gunfight by a member of his own gang.
 Belle left her children with her mother while she rode the outlaw trail.
 In Indian Territory (what is now Oklahoma,) Starr got involved with a flat-faced Indian outlaw who went by the name of “Blue Duck.”

 However, that affair was short-lived when his place was taken by Sam Starr, a tall, slim Cherokee.
 The honeymooners settled down on Sam’s sixty-two acres on the north side of the Canadian River, near Briartown.
 Belle named the place Younger’s Bend, reported in honor of Cole Younger.